Developing an Improved Flood Prediction System

 WRF-Hydro® System

 Hydrometeorological research has led to the development of an advanced hydrologic prediction system called WRF-Hydro®.
-WRF-Hydro® system was originally designed as a framework designed to facilitate easier coupling between the Weather Research and Forecasting model and components of terrestrial hydrological models.
-WRF-Hydro® is both a stand-alone hydrological modeling architecture as well as a coupling architecture for coupling of hydrological models with atmospheric models.
-It includes a multi-scale functionality to permit modeling of atmospheric, land surface and hydrological processes on different spatial grids.
+WRF-Hydro® was originally designed as a framework to facilitate easier coupling between the Weather Research and Forecasting (WRF) numerical weather prediction model and elements of terrestrial hydrological models.
+WRF-Hydro® is both a stand-alone hydrological model as well as an architecture for coupling hydrological and atmospheric models.
+It can model atmospheric, land surface, and hydrological processes on different spatial units and at different time scales, enabling the translation from global dynamics to local impacts within a common framework.
+WRF-Hydro® has been coupled with coastal models to assess compound flood risk and integrated with data assimilation tools to incorporate remote sensing, streamflow data, and forecasts of reservoir and glacial lake releases.

 Benefits